Engagement with external partners

 Our progress to date

 The first two requirements are being monitored, on a quarterly basis, for projects approved since July 2015.
-To date, we have made the following progresses:
+To date, we have made the following progress:

-- 96% of our investment project financing approved in Fiscal Year 2016 had a beneficiary-oriented design.
+- 99.7% of our investment project financing approved in Fiscal Year 2017 had a citizen-oriented design.
 This represents a significant progress from the baseline of 60% in Fiscal Year 2014.
 Citizen engagement mechanisms included in project design refer to, for example, grievance redress mechanisms that enable beneficiaries to present complaints about project activities, consultations and satisfaction surveys throughout project implementation, participatory planning and monitoring (including social audits and community scorecards), and community-driven approaches.
-Halfway through Fiscal Year 2017, 99% of approved projects meet this requirement.

-- 94% of our investment project financing approved in Fiscal Year 2016 included a beneficiary feedback indicator in the results frameworks, compared to the baseline of 27% in Fiscal Year 2014.
-Halfway through Fiscal Year 2017, 92% of approved projects meet this requirement.
+- 90% of our investment project financing approved in Fiscal Year 2017 included a beneficiary feedback indicator in the results frameworks, compared to the baseline of 27% in Fiscal Year 2014.
 Often, the measurement of indicators is disaggregated by gender.
 Beneficiary feedback indicators can measure, for example:

 - How grievance redress mechanisms are contributing to the project, either through the percentage of grievances received by the project that have been addressed within a specified timeframe, or through the periodic publication of reports on grievance redress mechanisms and how issues were resolved.